 Dmitry Dragilev - Growth guy, blogger at CriminallyProlific, founder of JustReachOut.io

-My advice for 2017: focus on topic depth vs. backlinks.
+My advice: focus on topic depth vs. backlinks.

 I'll leave you with a quote from Brian Dean: We discovered that content rated as “topically relevant” (via MarketMuse) significantly outperformed content that didn’t cover a topic in-depth.